|...All About Tollgate Welsh Terriers...

 |Kennel History: Beginning With Bud

-Tollgate Moccasin (“Molly”), bred from Briggsdale stock by Chris Hofer (Rattletrap),
+Rattletrap Tollgate Moccasin (“Molly”), bred from Briggsdale stock by Chris

 |Meet The Owner: Becky Eterno

-with 9 homebred champions so far.
+pets, with 9 homebred champions so far.
 I often groom and show my own dogs, but also use local handlers.
 I usually have

 one or two dogs in the show ring at a time, and, given our small numbers and the relatively few shows we enter, we’ve done

 very well.
-Tollgate dogs have made a creditable showing against the best company during our national specialty weekend in Pennsylvania
+Tollgate dogs have made a creditable showing against the best company during our national specialty weekend in

-Wag editor twice and am presently a board member.
+Welsh Wag editor twice and am presently a board member.
 I'm also a member of WTCARES, coordinating rescues for the

 |I am a member of the Welsh Terrier Club of Southern